abhishekarya1/DSA-2k23/bs.md

   else high = mid;                    // line 2
 }

-// at this point in code, low = high
+// at this point in code, low = high (because of line 1)
 // if method didn't return till now ofc

 return -1;